The translation of this document is outdated.

 (3) The requirements specified in Paragraph two of this

-electronic mail or equivalent individual means of
+equivalent individual means of communication.

 [19 May 2011]

 Section 7.
-Information regarding the
+Information on the

 Provisions of an Agreement and the Codes of Conduct

-agreement, as well as store them.
+an agreement as well as save them.

-in electronic form.
+these codes in electronic form.

 (3) The requirements specified in Paragraph two of this